Bolognese is an easy-to-make meat sauce that is perfect for any type of pasta!

 - Add the wine and simmer uncovered until evaporated, about 10 minutes.
 Add milk and simmer uncovered until evaporated, about 8 minutes.

-- Stir in tomato paste, Italian seasoning, tomatoes with juice, and bay leaf.
+- Stir in tomatoes with juice, tomato paste, Italian seasoning, and bay leaf.
 Break tomatoes up with a spoon.
 Cover and simmer for 30 minutes or until thickened.
 Season with salt & pepper to taste.

 - Toss pasta with sauce, adding pasta water to thin it out if needed.